tushar1196/Technical-Blog/Dom.md

 ## **How DOM helps?**

 #### When html document is loaded in the browser, it becomes a document object.
 It is the root element that represents the html document.
 It has properties and methods.
-By the help of document object, we can add dynamic content to our web page.
+By the help of document object, we can add dynamic content to our web page

 ## **Methods for accessing the document object:-**